kaminiwalunj/OpenAIWorkshop/scenarios/powerapp_and_python/powerapp.md

 # Exercise 2: Build an Open AI application with Power App

-### Estimated Duration: 90 minutes
+### Estimated Duration: 90 Minutes

-This lab focuses on creating an application using OpenAI capabilities integrated with Microsoft Power Apps.
+This Exercise focuses on creating an application using OpenAI capabilities integrated with Microsoft Power Apps.
 Participants will learn how to build a functional application that leverages AI for tasks such as natural language understanding, data analysis, or customer interaction within the Power Apps framework.

 1. Open a new tab and navigate to https://make.powerapps.com/.
 On **Welcome to Power Apps**, select your **Country/Region (1)** and click **Get Started (2)**.